 Liquid nitrogen is -196 °C. It evaporates very quickly and can remove oxygen from the local area.
 The major safety concerns, then, are frost bite (cryogenic burns) and asphyxiation.
 Wear protective clothing (close-toed shoes, pants, gloves, and safety glasses) when transferring liquid nitrogen from vessel to vessel.
 You are expected to have read and understood the SDS for liquid nitrogen.
 EH&S has an online course called Liquid Nitrogen Safety that you should take.

-The hand-held dewars are used to transfer liquid nitrogen from the large, floor-rolling, dewars to your place of work.
+The hand-held dewars are used to transfer liquid nitrogen from the large, floor dewars to your place of work.
 The larger of the hand-held dewars can be used as your daily allotment and the smaller hand-held dewars can be used to fill the open-top dewars.
 You can use a funnel to transfer between hand-held dewars.

 Open-top dewars come in a wide range of sizes.
 They are made of stainless steel or glass.
 Be careful with the glass varieties.
 Since all dewars have an evacuated space between the outside and inside walls, the glass dewars will make a loud pop if dropped and glass will travel far.

-Use the liquid nitrogen station area to fill hand-held dewars from the large, floor-rolling, dewar.
+Use the liquid nitrogen station area to fill hand-held dewars from the large, floor dewar.
 You will find safety goggles, gloves, cryo-hose, and a wrench here.
 Attach the hose to the liquid port if it is not already.
 Put the other end of the hose into the hand-held dewar you wish to fill.
 Don goggles and gloves.
 Hold the hose with one hand to keep it steady and then open the valve with your other hand.
 The liquid nitrogen will boil immediately upon hitting the warm hose and it will sputter and puff and whistle.
 This will calm down after the hose cools.
 Continue filling until full or until the desired amount is dispensed.
 If the large dewar begins to whistle and does not stop whistling, the large dewar is empty.
-Turn off the valve, remove the hose, tear off the bottom part of the tag, and role the dewar into the hallway.
+Turn off the valve, remove the hose, tear off the bottom part of the tag, and roll the dewar into the hallway.

 To fill among the various hand-held dewars, use one of the funnels.
 Place the funnel in the dewar you wish to fill.
 Lift the dewar you are filling from and pour until the desired amount has been transferred.
 If the dewar you are filling is warm, it will take some time to first cool it down.
-You will know its warm because the liquid nitrogen immediately boils when entering the dewar.
+You will know it's warm because the liquid nitrogen immediately boils when entering the dewar.
 You will observe lots of splashing and it will seem difficult to make any progress at all.
-The best way to cool a warm hand-held dewar is to use the large floor-rolling dewar and hose.
+The best way to cool a warm hand-held dewar is to use the large, floor dewar and hose.
 Once the hand-held is cool, pouring in as originally intended will be much easier.